 If you have a credit card with an open credit limit, you could put the cost of a car repair on your card.
-Although you’ll be charged interest for the transaction, it’ll generally be much lower than a payday loan.
+Although you’ll be charged interest for the transaction, it will generally be much lower than a payday loan.

 What can I use a car repair loan for?

 - Blown transmission.
-An expensive repair, repairing a transmission can cost $4,000 or more.
+An expensive repair, fixing a transmission can cost $4,000 or more.

 - Head gasket.
-Head gaskets are an essential part of a car’s engine, and repairing it will usually cost you anywhere between $1,000 to $2,000.
+Head gaskets are an essential part of a car’s engine, and repairing one will usually cost anywhere from $1,000 to $2,000.

 - Camshaft.
-The camshaft controls how much air enters your engine and replacing it tends to be quite labor-intensive.
-This repair will cost anywhere from $1,000 to $3,000.
+The camshaft controls how much air enters your engine.
+Replacing it tends to be quite labor intensive — with costs running anywhere from $1,000 to $3,000.

 - Fuel injector.
 The fuel injector delivers fuel to your engine and will cost around $1,000 to repair or replace.

 - Car keys.
-It might not be a repair, but if you lose a key, it can cost hundreds if not thousands of dollars to replace a missing key.
+It might not be a repair, but if you lose a key, it can cost hundreds of dollars to replace.